micheleangioni/node-ts-ai-starter/readme.md

    }
    // Response
    {
-     data: <string>; // The message message
+     data: <string>; // The message returned from the chat }
-   }
     ```

-    This endpoint allows you to chat with an LLM.
+    This endpoint allows to chat with an LLM.
 It will keep track of your conversation history,
     using the IP Address of the incoming request as user identified.

   - POST `/api/llm/search/load-document`
     ```
     // Body (form-data)
     {
       file // File to be ingested
     }
     // Response
     {
       data: <string>; // A confirmation message that the file has been successfully loaded }
     ```

      This endpoint allows ingesting an input file to allow for future searches.

   - GET `/api/llm/search/documents`
     ```
     // Query Params
     {
       query: <string> Query to be sent to search in the documents }
     // Response
     {
       data: <string>; // The response to the input query, which the relevant information, if found.
     }
     ```

     This endpoint allows to directly query the documents previously loaded via the POST endpoints.

+  - DELETE `/api/llm/search/documents`
+    ```
+    // Response
+    {
+      data: <string>; // A confirmation message that the Vector Store has been successfully cleaned }
+    ```

+  This endpoint allows to remove all data previously included in the Vector Store.

 ### <a name="domain-events"></a>Domain Events